marijnh/Eloquent-JavaScript/16_game.md

 {{index "runLevel function", "event handling"}}

-This can be done by changing the `runLevel` function to use another keyboard event handler and interrupting or resuming the animation whenever the Esc key is hit.
+This can be done by changing the `runLevel` function to set up a keyboard event handler that interrupts or resumes the animation whenever the Esc key is hit.

 {{index "runAnimation function"}}